ILoveBacteria/namakala/README.md

 ## Last Release

-Find the last version of the application for your Android or iOS device [here](https://github.com/ILoveBacteria/namakala/releases)
+Find the last version of the application for your Android device [here](https://github.com/ILoveBacteria/namakala/releases)